 Evan’s career began in food science and nutrition; she once chaired the nutrition department at Tuskegee Institute in Alabama and was a foods professor at Tennessee A&I University in Nashville before turning to secondary education.

-In 1961 Evans moved to Saint Paul, Minnesota, where she became a home economics teacher and taught at St. Paul's Wilson Junior High School.
+In 1961, Evans moved to Saint Paul, Minnesota, where she became a home economics teacher and taught at St. Paul's Wilson Junior High School.
 She later became associate director of Personnel of the St. Paul Public Schools, responsible for bringing many Black teachers into the school system.
-She was also the nutrition chairwoman for the Minnesota Home Economics Association in the 1960s, but soon her leadership skills were needed in the civil rights movement.
+She was also the nutrition chairwoman for the Minnesota Home Economics Association in the 1960s, but soon, her leadership skills were needed in the civil rights movement.
 Cason was appointed to the St. Paul Civil Rights Board in October 1967.

 She was also a state representative for the NAACP.
 She married Louis Cason of St. Paul, a 3M manager and chemist; they eventually divorced in the 1970s.
-Evans Cason held offices in the AARP and Alpha Kappa Sorority and was a past president-St. Paul Chapter of the Links, Inc. While serving these organizations, she was active in the community, usually on behalf of children.
+Evans Cason held offices in the AARP and Alpha Kappa Sorority and was a past president of the St. Paul Chapter of the Links, Inc. While serving these organizations, she was active in the community, usually on behalf of children.
 With the Links, Cason raised money for summer camps for children with Sickle-Cell Anemia; she attended the camps and put on a carnival for them.

 Cason was appointed to the State of Minnesota’s Board of Education in 1988 as the board's only Black member.
 In 1991-92, Cason was named Twin Citian of the Year by Minneapolis-St. Paul Magazine.
-She said: “As long as the children need me, I’ll be there; and unless we mess up their minds and visions of the future as adults, they are our hope for the future.”
+She said: “As long as the children need me, I’ll be there, and unless we mess up their minds and visions of the future as adults, they are our hope for the future.”